erikvanoosten/metrics-scala/README.md

 <a href="CHANGELOG.md#v401-jan-2018">Release notes for 4.0.1.</a>

-WARNING: `"nl.grons" %% "metrics-scala" % "4.0.0"` was accidentally released as well.
-Do not use it as it will give binary compatibility problems.
-Instead use `"nl.grons" %% "metrics4-scala" % "4.0.1"` as described below.
+WARNING: `nl.grons:metrics-scala:4.0.0` was accidentally released as well. *Do not use it* as it will give binary compatibility problems.
+Instead use `"nl.grons" %% "metrics4-scala" % "4.0.1"` or later as described below.

 SBT:
 ```